Deep Motion Blind Video Stabilization: Results

 \subsection{Qualitative Results}

-For visual quality comparison, we compare the results generated by Adobe Premiere 2018 CC, Grundmann et al.~\cite{grundmann2011auto} (Robust L1), Choi et al.~\cite{choi2020deep} (DIFRINT), Liu et al.~\cite{liu2013bundled} (Bundled), Choi et al.~\cite{choi2020channel} (CAIN), frames generated through the dataset generaton pipeline (Refined CAIN) and the output from the proposed stabilization model in~\figref{fig:Quality}.

-The loss of visual resolution can be clearly seen in the Adobe premiere 2018 CC.
-L1 compensates for the loss by upscaling the output frames.
-Meanwhile, the bounded yellow regions in DIFRINT~\cite{choi2020deep} and CAIN~\cite{choi2020channel} highlight the artifacts generated by both methods.
-It can be seen from these results that our model produces better visual results along with preserving the scale and content.
-More results can be seen in the provided supplementary material.
+For visual quality comparison, we present the results generated by Adobe Premiere 2018 CC, Robust L1~\cite{grundmann2011auto}, DIFRINT~\cite{choi2020deep}, Iterated CAIN~\cite{choi2020channel} (20 iterations), frames generated through our DGP (\emph{k=4, m=5}) and the output from the proposed stabilization network in~\figref{fig:Quality}.
+The loss of visual resolution can be clearly seen in the results by Adobe premiere 2018 CC and Robust L1~\cite{grundmann2011auto}.
+The bounded yellow regions in DIFRINT~\cite{choi2020deep} and iterated CAIN~\cite{choi2020channel} highlight the artifacts caused by both methods.
+It can be seen from these results that our models (DGP and stabilization network) produce better quality results and preserve the scale and content.
+The user study and more results are presented in the supplementary material.